getgrav/grav-learn/user/pages/02.content/04.assets/docs.md

 ### resize(w, h, background='0xffffff')

-Resizing does what it says on the tin.  `resize` lets you create a new image based on the `w` width and the `h` height.
+Resizing does exactly what you would expect it to do.  `resize` lets you create a new image based on the `w` width and the `h` height.
 The aspect ratio is maintained and the new image will be contain blank areas in the color of the background color provided as a `hex value`.
 The background parameter is optional, and if not provided with default to **transparent** if the image is a PNG, or **white** if a JPEG.

 {% verbatim %}
 ```bash